mattischrome/console-blog/content/posts/south-america-trip-part-10/index.md

 ![](../../assets/images/south_america/part_10/16.jpg)

 After our peregrinations and feeling the effects of the night before, we went to bed early ready for an early transfer back to the truck.
 The next stop on the tour would be a high point, literally: the high altitude mining town of Potosí.

-[^1]:	Note that the Spanish would not overtly kill the natives but ‘recruit’ them for almost certain death in the silver mines around Potosi, more on that in part 11.

-[^2]:	Not *too* virtuous, you can just about make out the enormous cup of coffee in the background!